Benjamin F. Stapleton: Denver Municipal Airport

 The construction of Denver Municipal Airport was begun in early 1929 and completed that same year.
 Its grand opening celebration took place over four days from October 17–20 – a week before the stock market crashed.
 It was widely viewed at the time as a huge boondoggle.
 Stapleton was excoriated as either corrupt or incompetent, or both, for having the taxpayers subsidize a mere plaything of the wealthy; what the Denver Post sneeringly dubbed "Stapleton's Folly", and others jokingly called "Rattlesnake Hollow".
 It was viewed by some as too far from civilization to be practicable.
 The close relationship Stapleton seemed to have with land-owning political backers who stood to benefit, conspicuous among them H. Brown Canon of Windsor Farm Dairy, were a factor in his loss in the 1931 mayoral election to George D. Begole.
-The airport was later renamed Stapleton International Airport on August 25, 1944 in his honor.
+The airport was later renamed Stapleton International Airport on August 25, 1944, in his honor.
 Today, the airport no longer exists, replaced by a neighborhood, which was named Stapleton.
-After two previous attempts, the name of the neighborhood was changed to Central Park amid increasing political and racial pressure on August 1, 2020 due to Stapleton's adherence to white supremacy and controversial membership in the Ku Klux Klan.
+After two previous attempts, the name of the neighborhood was changed to Central Park amid increasing political and racial pressure on August 1, 2020, due to Stapleton's adherence to white supremacy and controversial membership in the Ku Klux Klan.

 Red Rocks Amphitheatre

 In 1935, Stapleton appointed George Cranmer, a wealthy former stockbroker, as manager of Improvements and Parks.
 Cranmer had luckily pulled his assets out of the stock market a year before the crash of 1929.
 The two, as it turned out, had completely different visions for what to do with a particularly striking locale at Red Rocks Park.

 Some time before his appointment, while Cranmer pondered a boulder field that was surmounted by large projecting rocks on either side, his thoughts drifted to a memory of something he had once seen while on tour in Sicily: an ancient Greek open-air theater with stone seating.
 He began to envision something similar, yet unique, for this location.

 Whereas Cranmer dreamed of clearing a starry-skied stage, Stapleton saw the boulders strewn there as the members of a naturally formed, one-of-a-kind 'rock garden', and wanted them preserved.

-Unbeknown to Stapleton, Cranmer was attempting to persuade the Civilian Conservation Corps (CCC) to quietly go ahead with plans to demolish the rocks with dynamite.
+Unbeknownst to Stapleton, Cranmer was attempting to persuade the Civilian Conservation Corps (CCC) to quietly go ahead with plans to demolish the rocks with dynamite.
 He was successful in this, and the rocks were razed.
 With Stapleton's rock garden removed, the process began of hiring architects to design and oversee the eventual building of the Red Rocks Amphitheatre.

 Other projects during Stapleton's tenure as mayor include Denver's water system and the Valley Highway project.